Sunakshi-ui/SudokuGenerator-Solver/README.md

 - The program will solve the puzzle and display the solution.

 ## Dependencies
-- Standard C library (stdio.h, stdlib.h, stdbool.h, time.h, unistd.h).
+- Standard C library (stdio.h, stdlib.h, stdbool.h, time.h).
+- Additional POSIX Library (unistd.h).
 - Ensure you have a C compiler (such as GCC).

 ## Future Enhancements